- Wondering about the differences between chorus, flanger, and phaser effects?

-To emulate chorusing electronically or digitally, a pedal will mix an audio signal with delayed and pitch modulated copies of it.
+To emulate chorusing electronically or digitally, a guitar or bass chorus pedal will mix an audio signal with delayed and pitch modulated copies of it.
 The delay causes a difference in the phase of the two signals, the original and the copy.

 Furthermore, the amount of delay time is modulated with an LFO as we’ve learned before.
 The longer delay time in a chorus causes gradual changes in the frequency (wavelength) of the resulting signal, which will have the effect of varying the copy’s pitch.
 This delayed, modulated copy is then mixed with the original signal.